Appdynamics/Dynamic-Agent-MA/readme.txt

-TIER_NAME_FROM=HOSTNAME or if left blank or not included in controller.env, it will use the hostname for the tier TIER_NAME_FROM=CONTAINER_NAME will cause the process to use the name of the container for the tier name TIER_NAME_FROM=JVM_PARAM will cause the process to look for the JVM param specified in TIER_NAME_PARAM For example, the following controller.env file will result in the process looking for a JVM parameter -Dservice-name, and using that value for the tier name in AppDynamics.
+TIER_NAME_FROM=HOSTNAME or if left blank or not included in controller.env, it will use the hostname for the tier TIER_NAME_FROM=CONTAINER_NAME will cause the process to use the name of the container for the tier name TIER_NAME_FROM=CONTAINER_LABEL will cause the process to use the value of the container label specified in TIER_NAME_FROM_VALUE
+TIER_NAME_FROM=JVM_PARAM will cause the process to look for the JVM param specified in TIER_NAME_FROM_VALUE For example, the following controller.env file will result in the process looking for a JVM parameter -Dservice-name, and using that value for the tier name in AppDynamics.

 CONTROLLER_HOST=my.controller.com